itsToggle/plex_debrid/README.md

 ><details>
 >  <summary><b><u><img src="https://user-images.githubusercontent.com/27040483/28728094-99f3e3f6-73c7-11e7-8f8d-28912dc6ac0d.png" height="16"> jackett (highly recommended):</u></b></summary>
 >
 >  - Its recommended to install "jackett", a program that wraps a huge amount of torrent indexers (https://github.com/Jackett/Jackett).
-Once installed and setup, you can enable jackett by navigating to '/Settings/Scraper/Sources/Edit/Add source/jackett'.
+Once installed, go to http://localhost:9117 and add a few of your favorite indexers.
+Enable the jackett server setting "CORS".
+Once the jackett setup is complete, you can enable jackett inside plex_debrid by navigating to '/Settings/Scraper/Sources/Edit/Add source/jackett'.
 >  - You can now choose to use a specific debrid service for a specific torrent tracker by navigating to "/Settings/Debrid Services/Tracker specific Debrid Services".
 This comes in handy if you are using a private tracker that forces you to use a debrid service that will seed your torrents (e.g. debridlink,put.io).
 >
 ></details>